Cecil B. DeMille: Legacy

-According to Sam Goldwyn, critics did not like DeMille's films, but the audiences did and "they have the final word".
+According to Sam Goldwyn, critics did not like DeMille's films, but the audiences did, and "they have the final word".
 Similarly, scholar David Blanke, argued that DeMille had lost the respect of his colleagues and film critics by his late film career.
 However, his final films maintained that DeMille was still respected by his audiences.
-Five of DeMille's film were the highest-grossing films at the year of their release, with only Spielberg topping him with six of his films as the highest-grossing films of the year.
+Five of DeMille's films were the highest-grossing films at the year of their release, with only Spielberg topping him with six of his films as the highest-grossing films of the year.
 DeMille's highest-grossing films include: The Sign of the Cross (1932), Unconquered (1947), Samson and Delilah (1949), The Greatest Show on Earth (1952), and The Ten Commandments (1956).
 Director Ridley Scott has been called "the Cecil B. DeMille of the digital era" due to his classical and medieval epics.

 Despite his box-office success, awards, and artistic achievements, DeMille has been dismissed and ignored by critics both during his life and posthumously.
-He consistently was criticized for producing shallow films without talent or artistic care.
+He was consistently criticized for producing shallow films without talent or artistic care.
 Compared to other directors, few film scholars have taken the time to academically analyze his films and style.
 During the French New Wave, critics began to categorize certain filmmakers as auteurs such as Howard Hawks, John Ford, and Raoul Walsh.
 DeMille was omitted from the list, thought to be too unsophisticated and antiquated to be considered an auteur.
-However, Simon Louvish wrote "he was the complete master and auteur of his films" and Anton Kozlovic called him the "unsung American auteur".
+However, Simon Louvish wrote "he was the complete master and auteur of his films", and Anton Kozlovic called him the "unsung American auteur".
 Andrew Sarris, a leading proponent of the auteur theory, ranked DeMille highly as an auteur in the "Far Side of Paradise", just below the "Pantheon".
-Sarris added that despite the influence of styles of contemporary directors throughout his career, DeMille's style remained unchanged.
-Robert Birchard wrote that one could argue auteurship of DeMille on the basis that DeMille's thematic and visual style remained consistent throughout his career.
+Sarris added that despite the influence of the styles of contemporary directors throughout his career, DeMille's style remained unchanged.
+Robert Birchard wrote that one could argue the auteurship of DeMille on the basis that DeMille's thematic and visual style remained consistent throughout his career.
 However, Birchard acknowledged that Sarris's point was more likely that DeMille's style was behind the development of film as an art form.
 Meanwhile, Sumiko Higashi sees DeMille as "not only a figure who was shaped and influenced by the forces of his era but as a filmmaker who left his own signature on the culture industry."
 The critic Camille Paglia has called The Ten Commandments one of the ten greatest films of all time.

 DeMille was one of the first directors to become a celebrity in his own right.
 He cultivated the image of the omnipotent director, complete with megaphone, riding crop, and jodhpurs.
-He was known for his unique, working wardrobe which included riding boots, riding pants, and soft, open necked shirts.
+He was known for his unique working wardrobe, which included riding boots, riding pants, and soft, open necked shirts.
 Joseph Henabery recalled that DeMille looked like "a king on a throne surrounded by his court" while directing films on a camera platform.